Emarioo/BetterThanBatch/docs/old-quick-guide.md

 # THIS GUIDE IS FOR A DIFFERENT VERSION OF THE LANGUAGE
-I haven't deleted this because the guide for the new version will probably have the same sections with some differences.
+I haven't deleted this because it can be interesting to see the early stages of the language.

 # Guide to the language
 A quick guide which doesn't go much into detail since things might change.